 Why a Raspberry Pi?Raspberry Pi is an inexpensive computing hardware platform that generates little heat, draws little power, and can run silently 24 hours a day without having to think about it.

 BackgroundI decided to create my own Bitcoin full node on a Raspberry Pi.
 My Raspberry Pi full node is up and running, performing well, has about 75 peers and is relaying transactions to the Bitcoin network.
 I have to say, ever since I got it set up it has been low maintenance.
+Bitcoin is a vastly traded cryptocurrency; click here to learn how it is traded autonomously.
 I am going to assume that if you are reading this to create your own Raspberry Pi bitcoin full node, then you already know a little bit about linux, electronics, or running command line tools like SSH.